Rarible (RARI) Price Reaches $1.91 on Exchanges

-Rarible (RARI) traded 0.8% lower against the dollar during the one day period ending at 21:00 PM E.T. on October 3rd.
-Over the last seven days, Rarible has traded down 3.5% against the dollar.
-Rarible has a total market cap of $45.41 million and $555,525.87 worth of Rarible was traded on exchanges in the last 24 hours.
-One Rarible token can now be purchased for about $1.91 or 0.00003148 BTC on exchanges.
+Rarible (RARI) traded down 1.3% against the dollar during the 24-hour period ending at 21:00 PM E.T. on October 8th.
+Over the last week, Rarible has traded down 3% against the dollar.
+One Rarible token can now be bought for about $1.91 or 0.00003074 BTC on popular cryptocurrency exchanges.
+Rarible has a market capitalization of $45.47 million and $564,617.52 worth of Rarible was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.